masnevanp/c64_emu/README.md

 ### CPU (6502/6510)
 * a cycle accurate (memory access and timing) 6502 core
 * for 6510 compatibility the IO port functionality (not 100% there yet) is implemented externally (in System::Banker)
-* implementation totally based on information from the KIM-I Hardware Manual with some verification done using excellent visual6502 tool
+* implementation totally based on information from the KIM-I Hardware Manual with some verification done using the excellent 'visual6502' tool

 ### Graphics (VIC-II)
 * emulation of the VIC-II chip with cycle level resolution (that is, with '8 pixels/CPU cycle' output)